ubik76/aws-hpc-tutorials/content/_index.md

 draft: false
 ---

-# SC22 Tutorial
+# OpenFoam on ParallelCluster Tutorial

-Welcome to the **Best Practices for HPC in the Cloud** tutorial at SC22 that will be delivered on {{< param tutorialDate >}} .
+Welcome to the **OpenFoam on ParallelCluster Tutorial**.
 We are excited to meet you, and look forward to answering your questions!
 The website will be maintained after SC22, labs will also be available on https://www.hpcworkshops.com within a few weeks after the conference.

 {{% notice tip %}}